maximtrp/scikit-posthocs/docs/source/tutorial.rst

 .. image:: _static/cd_diagram0.png

 Critical difference diagrams are another interesting way of visualizing post hoc test statistics.
-In a block design scenario, the values within each block are ranked, and the average rank across all blocks for each treatment is plotted along the x axis.
-Crossbars are then drawn to indicate which treatments do not present a statistically significant difference.
+Firstly, in a block design scenario, the values within each block are ranked, and the average rank across all blocks for each treatment is plotted along the x axis.
+A crossbar is then drawn over each group of treatments that do not show a statistically significant difference among themselves.

 As an example, suppose we have a set of 8 treatments with 30 measurements (blocks) each, as simulated below.
 It could, for instance, represent scores for